Introduction to SQL Queries

 typefield in ascending order (so items with a type of 1 will get pulled first, then items with a type of 2, etc.).

-agefield in descending order (so items that have been on the list the least amount of time will get pulled first).
+agefield in descending order (so items that have been on the list the longest will get pulled first).

 queueSizefield in descending order (so items will get pulled from the largest queue first).